 Before you call, please look through this page, especially About Crystal Resumés, Fees, and Time Frame.

-When you’re ready to make a career investment that will open doors in your present job search, and then continue to pay off for years, give me a call at:
+When you’re ready to make a career investment that will open doors in your present job search, and then continue to pay off for years, send us an e-mail.

 Office hours: Monday–Friday, noon–6 Central Time